 What I do when I’m not working

-I’m working on two novels and recently finished an album of pop music.
+I write music.
 I’ve played gigs ranging from Glasgow Barrowlands and T in The Park to five-year-olds’ birthday parties, teenage beauty competitions and gangsters’ private functions, and as a result I’ve been heckled, bottled, threatened with knives, harassed by the police, molested, mocked in national newspapers, electrocuted, ripped off, chased by hormone-crazed women and even set on fire, although not all at the same time.

 What other people say about me

 “Just magnificent.
 Not only highly professional and rigorous, but Carrie has just the most wonderful, enviable ability to write perfect copy.
 It can be clean and authoritative, polemical, or hilarious, or anywhere in between.
 One of my greatest joys as an editor was commissioning her to write copy about dry subject, because she could not only make difficult subjects lucid, but would leaven the copy with a lightness of touch and with humour.
 Not silly, everyone-look-at-me humour, but the kind of glittering, mischievous wit that springs delightedly out on you when you weren’t expecting it.
 Think Adams, think Pratchett – but at a level entirely appropriate for the commission.
 One of the best in the business.”

 – Christopher Phin, DC Thomson (formerly Future Publishing)

 “When I’m looking for a writer who can explain technical subjects in an entertaining and accessible manner, and get their copy in on time, every time, I call Carrie.
 If you’re looking for a writer you can rely on, you should call her, too”

 – Paul Douglas, editor in chief, Techradar.com